underscoreio/essential-slick/src/pages/basics.md

 ~~~

 The trick here is to notice that we're not actually trying to compare `_.sender` and `"Dave"`.
-A regular equality expression evaluates to a `Boolean`, whereas `===` builds an SQL expression of type `Rep[Boolean]` (Slick uses the `Rep` type to represent expressions over `Columns` as well as `Columns` themselves.).
+A regular equality expression evaluates to a `Boolean`, whereas `===` builds an SQL expression of type `Rep[Boolean]` (Slick uses the `Rep` type to represent expressions over `Column`s as well as `Column`s themselves.).
 The error message is baffling when you first see it but makes sense once you understand what's going on.

 Finally, if you forget to call `result`,
 you'll end up with a compilation error as `exec` and the call it is wrapping `db.run` both expect actions: